 Children are not encouraged to bring cell phones or any other valuable objects to school.
 The school takes no responsibility for them.
 If, with your permission, your child has to have a cell phone with them, then like any valuable item it must be given to the class teacher during the day.

 Children are not only encouraged to participate in the various arts but also to attend professional performances of the arts that take place here from time to time.

-We have a dental clinic on our grounds with the entrance further down Moonshine Road.
+We have a dental clinic attached at the side of our school grounds with the entrance further down Moonshine Road.
 Contact can be made with the dental therapist by ringing the dental clinic number 0800 TALK TEETH.